scriptnull/docsv2/sources/tutorials/pipelines/migrateEventTrigger.md

 page_keywords: getting started, pipelines, quick start, documentation, shippable

 #Switching from Event Triggers to runCI
 Until Feb.
-18, 2017, if you had set up a connection from Shippable CI to Shippable Pipelines, it was likely through a webhook style account integration.
+18, 2017, if you had set up a connection from Shippable CI to Shippable Pipelines, it was likely through an event triggers account integration.
 This required you to complete all kinds of manual steps repeatedly for every resource you wanted to update.
-We have now made significant changes to improve this process.
+We have introduced a new and efficient mechanism and will be reiting event triggers on 04/30.
 This page will discuss the recommended way to take an existing eventTrigger and convert it to the new [runCI](../../pipelines/jobs/runCI.md) style of resource updating.

 ##The Scenario

-I have one project enabled in CI.
-That project builds and pushes a docker image, and then uses a webhook notification to update my image resource, which triggers my pipelines workflow.
+I have a project enabled for CI.
+That project builds and pushes a docker image, and then uses an event trigger to update my image resource, which triggers my pipelines workflow.

 My `shippable.yml`
 ```yml